justinthelaw/uds-rke2/docs/UDS-RKE2.md

 ## Infrastructure

-This package deploys MetalLB and MachineID + Pause integration for L2 advertisement and pod/namespace integrity.
+This package deploys MetalLB and MachineID + Pause for L2 advertisement and pod/namespace integrity, respectively.

 The L2 advertisement requires the network interface and IP address pool.
 These are supplied via variables seen in the [Zarf package deployment](../packages/uds-rke2/infrastructure/zarf.yaml) or UDS bundle deployment ([`local-path-core` bundle configuration example](../bundles/dev/local-path-core/uds-config.yaml)) manifests.

+To find the interface that you would like to advertise on, use `ifconfig` and identify the local network-facing interface.
+An example network interface is `eth0`, when advertising to the local network via `192.168.x.x`.

 ## Exemptions